Learning to Predict Vehicle Trajectories with Model-based Planning: Model-based Generator

 With the resulted longitudinal and lateral trajectory set $\mathcal{T}_{lon}$ and $\mathcal{T}_{lat}$, a full trajectory $\vec{x}(s(t), d(t))$ is formed by every combinations in $\mathcal{T}_{lon} \times \mathcal{T}_{lat}$.
-Here we impose the given constraints $\mathcal{C}$ to filter out infeasible trajectories.
-The first step is to project the Fren{\'e}t coordinates $(s,d)$ back to global coordinates $(x,y)$, to check if the trajectory collides with static obstacles given in $\mathcal{C}_\mathcal{M}$.
-For any collision-free trajectory, its high-order state variables are then converted with the Fren{\'e}t-Cartesian-transfomation
+Next, the trajectories incompliant with given constraints $\mathcal{C}$ would be filtered out.
+We first project the Fren{\'e}t coordinates $(s,d)$ back to global coordinates $(x,y)$ to check if the trajectory collides with static obstacles given in $\mathcal{C}_\mathcal{M}$.
+For collision-free trajectories, their high-order state variables are then converted by the Fren{\'e}t-Cartesian-transfomation

-to check if its velocity $v$, acceleration $\alpha$ and curvature $\kappa$ throughout the whole trajectory exceeds the kinematic constraints given in $\mathcal{C}_{tar}$.
-Here we refer interested readers to \cite{werling2010optimal} for the detailed derivation of \eqref{eq:transfomation}, and by this way, we ensure that each trajectory is kinematically feasible for the real-time state of a prediction target.

-Finally, a bundle of trajectories $\left \{ \mathcal{T}_{i,j}|j=1,2,...,n_i\right \}$ compliant with environmental and kinematic constraints is generated from each reference path $\mathcal{P}_i\in\mathcal{P}$, and all the feasible trajectories together form an overall trajectory space $\mathcal{T}$.
-Although the constraints are set to be relatively conservative with leaving enough margin to the learning-based evaluator, our model-based generator effectively narrows down the trajectory space $\mathcal{T}$ by explicitly imposing constraints.
-This advantage would set our framework more stable in complex scenarios than the other data-driven frameworks.
+to check if any velocity $v$, acceleration $\alpha$ or curvature $\kappa$ exceeds the kinematic constraints given in $\mathcal{C}_{tar}$.
+Finally, each reference path $\mathcal{P}_j\in\mathcal{P}$ would generate a set of $n_j$ feasibility-guaranteed future trajectories $\left \{ \mathcal{T}_{j,k}|k=1,2,...,n_j\right \}$, and all the trajectories together form an overall trajectory space $\mathcal{T}$.
+Although the constraints are set conservatively with leaving some margin for the learning-based evaluator, our model-based generator effectively narrows down the trajectory space $\mathcal{T}$ by imposing constraints.
+This unique advantage would set our framework with higher accuracy and robustness.